 This ripped paper Easter egg collage is a craft I’ve been making for a long time now.
 It’s very easy to setup, with very few supplies needed.
 Not only does it look great on display, it also incorporates lots of fine motor skills with the ripping of the paper.
 If you’re like me, you hate throwing away the leftover scraps of paper, especially the colored or patterned ones.
 This is your chance to use them all up!
-If you don’t have any scrap paper, catalogues and magazines work just as well.
+If you don’t have any scrap paper, catalogs and magazines work just as well.

 For this Easter craft, you can let the children do all of the steps, or help them out when needed.
 Some help may be needed by some to cut out the Easter egg shape (although cutting is such a great skill to have them do themselves).
 Some children may need some help with drawing the lines and designs.
-It’s great to let them do it themselves, however if they make it too small or complicated it will be much harder to fill in the with paper.
+It’s great to let them do it themselves, however, if they make it too small or complicated it will be much harder to fill in with paper.

 I like to make a demonstration model of this activity as I find that the children grasp the concept much easier when they see the one that I have made – even if you only make half of it, they should get the idea.
 I don’t do that for all crafts but I think it works well for this one.